 - Nonprofit corporations

-If your business is sued.
-The creditors of your business could go after your personal assets to satisfy any business debts, and plaintiffs in lawsuits against your business could likewise access your personal assets to satisfy any judgments they obtain against you.
+If your business is sued, the creditors could go after your personal assets to satisfy any business debts, and plaintiffs in lawsuits against your business could likewise access your personal assets to satisfy any judgments.

 An LLC can offer multiple benefits to your business, including the following: